 | | |

-Prague Christmas Markets » 2nd December 2023 - 6th January 2024
+Prague Christmas Markets » 30th November 2024 - 6th January 2025

 The Prague Christmas Markets are open daily at the Old Town Square and Wenceslas Square.
-A 'winter wonderland' awaits, for visitors to soak up the festive atmosphere, browse the stalls, and enjoy Christmas carols, hearty food and local drinks - photos |
+A 'winter wonderland' awaits visitors.
+Soak up the festive atmosphere, listen to Christmas music, and browse the stalls for hand-crafted goods, hearty food and local drinks - photos |

 | | | |

-Peace Square (Náměstí Míru).
-Open 20th November to 24th December 2023.
-10:00-20:00.
+20th November 2024 to 24th December 2024.
+Opening hours are daily 10:00-20:00.

 Christmas markets (Vánoční trhy) are a key ingredient of the festive magic in Czechia, and the Prague markets are the most impressive in the country.
-They light up the city, bringing locals and tourists together in a true 'winter wonderland' setting. |
+They light up the city, bringing locals and visitors together in a true 'winter wonderland' setting. | | Christmas Market stall | |

 The Prague Christmas Markets consist of brightly decorated wooden huts, stocked with local handicrafts and traditional Christmas treats.

-While you can find nice souvenirs on the stalls, to take home to decorate your house with or to use as Christmas gifts, the markets are about much more than shopping.
-There is all manner of local food and drink to sample, a lot of it prepared on the stalls in front of you. |
+While visitors should find some nice souvenirs to take home with them, to enhance their own decorations or to use as Christmas gifts, the markets are about more than shopping. |

 | |